paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-090-secure-rural-schools-and-community-self-determination.md

   (C) for fiscal year 2012 through fiscal year 2015, the amount that is equal to 95 percent of the full funding amount for the preceding fiscal year;

-  (D) for fiscal year 2017, the amount that is equal to 95 percent of the full funding amount for fiscal year 2015; and
+  (D) for fiscal year 2017, the amount that is equal to 95 percent of the full funding amount for fiscal year 2015;

-  (E) for fiscal year 2018 and each fiscal year thereafter, the amount that is equal to 95 percent of the full funding amount for the preceding fiscal year.
+  (E) for each of fiscal years 2018 through 2020, the amount that is equal to 95 percent of the full funding amount for the preceding fiscal year; and

+  (F) for fiscal year 2021 and each fiscal year thereafter, the amount that is equal to the full funding amount for fiscal year 2017.

 (12) **Income adjustment** — The term “income adjustment” means the square of the quotient obtained by dividing—